tadashi-aikawa/obsidian-another-quick-switcher/README.md

 Run `Smart Search: Search` (`Ctrl + P` as default).

-If the query starts with `/`, it shows suggestions order by modified time recently.
+If the query starts with `/`, it shows suggestions order by opened time and modified time recently.